-3.4.3 Polymers
+2.4.3 Polymers

 Polymers in polymer modified bitumens that are pre-blended prior to use in the asphalt plant are dispersed and constitute a kind of 3-dimensional network in the matrix of the binder.
-The polymer must have a solubility parameter comparable to the range covered by the components of the bitumen in order to mix well and create a intimate blend.
-This would give as a first assumption that the solvents capable of dissolve bitumen would also dissolve the polymer.
-This is only partly true as many factors influence the situation.
+The polymer must have a solubility parameter comparable to the range covered by the components of the bitumen in order to mix well and create an intimate blend.
+This would give as a first assumption that the solvents capable of dissolving bitumen would also dissolve the polymer.
+This is only partly true as many factors influence the situation (e.g. solvent strength, composition of the bitumen (relative proportions of saturates, aromatics, resins and asphalthenes) and the ability of polymer to "mix" with bitumen like described by the Hildebrand solubility parameter [33]).
 Straight run bituminous binders can normally be extracted by trichloroethylene at ambient temperature, but if the binder is modified with the polymer EVA then hot extraction is necessary with the same solvent.
-Usually it is assumed that dichloromethane at ambient temperature is capable of extraction of SBS containing binders.
+Usually it is the experience in the road sector that dichloromethane at ambient temperature is capable of extraction of SBS containing binders (See 6.2.2).

-3.4.4 Aged binder and binder affinity towards aggregate
+2.4.4 Aged binder and binder affinity towards aggregate

 The solvent extraction methods have primarily been developed for quality control purposes of freshly produced asphalt.
-It is more or less assumed that bituminous binders from even very old reclaimed traditional (unmodified) asphalt can be extracted by the standards procedure but a quantitative extraction will become more and more difficult with time, as part of the bitumen change solubility parameter to an extent that it react increasingly as "inert black stuff".
-Ageing of bituminous binders may introduce functional groups in the dominating hydrocarbon nature of the bituminous binders which can contribute to a higher affinity of the aggregate surfaces of the asphalt mix rendering it more difficult to achieve a homogeneous extraction of the binder.
+It is more or less assumed by experience that bituminous binders from even very old reclaimed traditional (unmodified) asphalt can be extracted by the standard procedures.
+The experience is that a quantitative extraction will become more and more difficult with time, as part of the bitumen change solubility parameter to an extent that it react increasingly as "inert material" from an active binder perspective, typically due to the increased amount of asphalthenes during ageing [19].
+Ageing of bituminous binders may introduce functional groups in the dominating hydrocarbon nature of the bituminous binders.
+This can contribute to a higher affinity of the binder to the aggregate surfaces of the asphalt mix rendering it more difficult to achieve an extraction of a homogeneous binder [8].
 Perhaps not detectable of simple consistency tests like penetration and softening point ring & ball.
-This situation will very likely be dependent of the chemical nature of the aggregate and therefore little or no effect depending on the origin of the aggregate.
+This situation will very likely be dependent of the chemical nature of the aggregate.

-3.4.5 Polymer affinity towards aggregate
+2.4.5 Polymer affinity towards aggregate

 Like the situation for binder where some components may have a higher affinity for the aggregate surface than the rest polymers might also show this tendency.
-The influence of such an affinity will probably also be aggregate source dependent and perhaps be dependent on the process of addition of the polymers.
-If the addition of polymer was not done through a pre-blended polymer modified bitumen but through production of polymer modified asphalt (PMA) (polymers added directly in the mixer together with hot aggregate and straight run paving grade bitumen) the impact could be plausible.
-If the virgin aggregate was superheated - in order to accommodate introduced of reclaimed asphalt by cold feed in to the mixer - this effect could be even more predominant.
+This can be seen by microscopy analysis of asphalt with different blends of polymers and aggregates [34].
+The influence of such an affinity will probably also be dependent of the aggregate source and perhaps be dependent on the process of addition of the polymers.
+If the addition of polymer was not done through a pre-blended polymer modified bitumen but through production of polymer modified asphalt (PMA) (polymers added directly in the mixer together with hot aggregate and straight run paving grade bitumen) the effect could have a possible impact.
+If the virgin aggregate was superheated - in order to accommodate introduction of reclaimed asphalt by cold feed in to the mixer - this effect could be even more pronounced.
 The production of PMA without using a pre-blended PMB is becoming more and more used in countries in Europe.
 For several years the majority of PMA produced in Denmark has been without a pre-blended PMB.
+The impact has not been studied so far, but concerns have been flagged on the durability of thin surface layers with "in-situ" mixed as opposed to preblended polymer modified binders [35].

-3.4.6 Polymer structure inside the bituminous binder
+2.4.6 Polymer structure inside the bituminous binder